inkcut/inkcut/docs/device-setup.md

 ### Add missing device

+The list of supported devices from the old website was moved to a google spreadsheet [here](https://docs.google.com/spreadsheets/d/1KYNZMkNy0qYcpnXaNHgXKvdEhnUYKfGqZOH0Dw6siAg/).
+These must also be added into Inkcut for them to display in the device dropdown list.

 If you would like to add a missing device, please create an issue and provide the following:

 - Manufacturer